 On LinkedIn, avoid long first messages, early calendar links, and aggressive bump messages.
 In cold email, avoid unverified lists, oversized sending volume, and subject lines that create opens but not replies.
 The winning channel is the one where your targeting, copy, and follow-up match the medium.

-A: You must configure three critical DNS TXT records: SPF (Sender Policy Framework) to define authorized sending servers, DKIM (DomainKeys Identified Mail) to cryptographically sign your emails, and DMARC (Domain-based Message Authentication) to declare your email handling rules.
+You must configure three DNS TXT records: SPF (Sender Policy Framework) to define authorized sending servers, DKIM (DomainKeys Identified Mail) to cryptographically sign your emails, and DMARC (Domain-based Message Authentication) to declare your email handling rules.

-A: Use free domain reputation monitors like MXToolbox or Google Postmaster Tools.
+Use free domain reputation monitors like MXToolbox or Google Postmaster Tools.
 If your open rates suddenly drop below 25 percent across multiple campaigns, your domain is likely experiencing inbox placement issues.